Principles of Marketing

 The door to the classroom will be locked at the beginning of class.
 This is both for your safety and to avoid interruptions in class.
 Please do not knock if the door has been locked.

 · Course materials (syllabus, course schedule, outlines for class presentations, etc.) are available in CourseDen.
-You should print the outlines before class and bring them to class for taking notes.
+You should print the outlines before class and bring them to class (or have them downloaded and readily available on a laptop/tablet) for taking notes.

 · “CourseDen Day” Assignments: Throughout the semester, in lieu of in-class meetings, you will have online assignments to complete.
 See Course Schedule for dates.